rwngallego/healthcheck/docs/design.md

   handle high traffic.
 - It's important to keep an audit log of the status of the services being monitored, and the actions performed over the system.
-- The login/registration page will be simplified.
+- Some parts of the app will be simplified to cover the basic use cases but can easily be extended.

 ## Architecture

-The application was designed with an Event Driven architecture and is for demonstration purposes only.
-The events are considered first class citizens.
-To improve availability, it will follow the CQRS principle (separate and specialized Writer and Reader), and will rely on the eventual consistency in the synchronization.
+The application was designed with an Event Driven architecture in mind, and is for demonstration purposes only.
+The events are considered first class citizens, and to improve availability it will follow the CQRS principle (separate and specialized Writer and Reader).
+It will rely on eventual consistency in the synchronization.
 The events are stored in an Event Store (Writer), and the projections will be stored as a separate model optimized for reading (Reader).

+For demonstration only, the projection will be recreated each time the app is restarted, but there are techniques to avoid the processing overhead (e.g. Using snapshots).

 ![img/design.jpg](img/design.jpg)